25anchal/web_poject/README.md

 5. Move the project files to the htdocs folder of your local server.
 6. Start your local server and open the project in your browser.

-## Demo

-You can visit the [link](http://sawongambnk.atspace.cc) to visit the live version of the website.

-You can register a new account or log in using the following credentials:
-- Account Number: 200
-- Password: a

 Once logged in, you can access your account, transfer funds, view your profile, transaction history, and analytics.